|

 time, and each thing He says is the truth.
 God’s will is that each person

-hears a similar message from God in his spirit, so that when we come together
+hears a similar message in his spirit, so when we come together

 and share our ideas, we discover everyone thinking along the same lines.
 This